Gongreg/starter-snake-node/README.md

 [![Run on Repl.it](https://repl.it/badge/github/Gongreg/starter-snake-node)](https://repl.it/github/Gongreg/starter-snake-node)

-1. Login to your [Repl.it](https://repl.it) account.

-2. Click the 'Run on Repl.it' button above, or visit the following URL: https://repl.it/github/Gongreg/starter-snake-node.
+1. Click the 'Run on Repl.it' button above, or visit the following URL: https://repl.it/github/Gongreg/starter-snake-node.

-3. You should see your Repl being initialized - this might take a few moments to complete.
+2. You should see your Repl being initialized - this might take a few moments to complete.

-4. Once your Repl is ready to run, click `Run ▶️` at the top of the screen.
+3. Once your Repl is ready to run, click `Run ▶️` at the top of the screen.
 You should see Express (and any other dependencies) being installed.
 Once installation is complete, your Battlesnake server will start and you should see the following:

     ```
     Battlesnake Server listening at http://127.0.0.1:3000
     ```

-5. Above the terminal window you'll see the live output from your Battlesnake server, including its URL.
+4. Above the terminal window you'll see the live output from your Battlesnake server, including its URL.
 That URL will be the URL used to create your Battlesnake in the next step.
 If you visit that URL in your browser, you should see text similar to this:

     ```
     {"apiversion": "1", "author": "", "color": "#888888", "head": "default", "tail": "default"}